 The first durian harvest in Hainan Island (China) is estimated at 50 tons, only 2% of the estimate given by CCTV in March.

-This information was recently quoted by South China Morning Post as shared by Mr. Phung Hoc Kiet, Director of the Tropical Fruit Institute under the Hainan Academy of Agricultural Sciences, in response to CCTV channel last weekend.
+This information was just shared by Mr. Phung Hoc Kiet, Director of the Tropical Fruit Institute under the Hainan Academy of Agricultural Sciences, in response to CCTV channel last weekend, according to the South China Morning Post .

-Last month, the Red Star News media outlet also quoted Mr. Phung as saying that the March figure was “overestimated,” as no large areas had yet produced fruit.
+Last month, the Red Star News media also quoted Mr. Phung as saying that the March figure was “overestimated,” as no large areas had yet produced fruit.
 Currently, only some durian lots are flowering, while others are not.

-Mr. Phung added that the durians harvested this month will be distributed to potential customers in Hainan to develop the market, and the rest can be consumed by local tourists .
+Mr. Phung added that the durians harvested this month will be distributed to potential customers in Hainan to develop the market and the rest can be consumed by local tourists .
 Therefore, consumers in other areas cannot buy the fruit even though it is available.

-Meanwhile, in Vietnam, the export value of durian in the first four months of the year reached more than 190 million USD, a sharp increase of 573% compared to the same period last year - China accounted for 84.3% of the total export value of this fruit.
+Meanwhile, in Vietnam, the export value of durian in the first four months of the year reached more than 190 million USD, a sudden increase of 573% compared to the same period last year - China accounted for 84.3% of the total export value of this fruit.

 Other countries are also tapping into China's growing demand for durian.